 #4 Secure Shopping

 Make the shopping experience secure.
 While many of your visitors have likely shopped online or checked out products for purchase online before, they may have some trepidation about shopping on a WordPress site.
 Ensuring the security of your site and letting customers know about it can get them returning to your e-commerce website again and again.
-You can provide them with confidence with this shopping experience and future ones.
+You can provide them with confidence in this shopping experience and future ones.

 #5 Refresh Your Inventory